ykkimhgu/course-doc/ec-course/tutorial/mdk-uvision/create-a-project-with-uvision - 복사본.md

 {% endtab %}
 {% endtabs %}

-## 4. Build and Run

 ### Build Target (F7)

-Build the program of  **Example 2**

-Press F7 and build the target and check if there is any error message
+Press F7 and build the target.

+Check if there is any error message

+###

-### Download Target (F8)
+### Download Target(F8)

-If the MCU is connected to PC, flash the output program file
+If the MCU is connected to PC, flash the output file by pressing

 **Flash**>Download (F8)

-For Example 2:

-* Check if the LED\_2 of MCU (Nucleo-F411RE) board  is turned on when the blue button (B2)  is pressed
+* For Example 2: Check if the LED\_2 of testboard is turned on when button B2 is pressed.
+(Nucleo-F411RE)

 ### Tips